Autumn-Jones/selfguided/README.md

 # selfguided
-Just trying to write small, simple programs to remind myself how to code hoping to use this for work as a portfolio of my projects more or less coding what I want and posting it to keep records
+Just trying to write small, simple programs to remind myself how to code.
+I am hoping to eventually use this for work as a portfolio but for right now its more or less coding what I want and posting it to keep records